gp10/DriverClonALTfate/README.md

 - **Analysis-TotalCloneDynamics.m** : script to run simulations of total clone sizes under specific parameter conditions (typically bounded to MLE values computed above for basal layer), plot fits on experimental total clone data (average total clone size and distributions of the no. of total cells / clone) and validate the inferred clonal dynamics in the suprabasal compartment.
 It includes an analysis of the proportion of floating clones.

 ### Dependencies
+- Monte Carlo simulators :
   - MonteCarloSimulator-SP-basal.m : Monte Carlo simulator of basal clone dynamics under the SP model with balanced fates.
   - MonteCarloSimulator-SP-total-varMu.m : Monte Carlo simulator of basal & total clone dynamics under the SP model with balanced fates (a time-dependent shedding rate is assumed).
   - MonteCarloSimulator-SP-total-varMu-evenStart.m : Monte Carlo simulator of basal & total clone dynamics under the SP model with balanced fates (a time-dependent shedding rate is assumed) - version considering an even initial induction condition not restricted to progenitor cells.
   - MonteCarloSimulator-SP-basal-unbalance.m : Monte Carlo simulator of basal clone dynamics under the SP model with unbalanced fates (_Delta_).
   - MonteCarloSimulator-SP-total-unbalance-varMu.m : Monte Carlo simulator of basal clone dynamics under the SP model with unbalanced fates (_Delta_) (a time-dependent shedding rate is assumed).
   - MonteCarloSimulator-SP-total-unbalance-varMu-evenStart.m : Monte Carlo simulator of basal & total clone dynamics under the SP model with unbalanced fates (_Delta_) (a time-dependent shedding rate is assumed) - version considering an even initial induction condition not restricted to progenitor cells.

+- Functions for specific calculations:
   - calculate-AvgCloneSize.m : function called to calculate the average no. of (basal or total) cells / surviving clone over time, from simulation data.
   - calculate-CloneSizeDist.m : function called to calculate the relative frequecies of clones of different (basal or total) sizes at the different time points, either for simulation or experimental data.
   - calculate-FloatingClones.m : function called to calculate the proportion of floating clones over time, either for simulation or experimental data.
   - calculate-logLike-bootstrapping.m : function called to calculate log-likelihood value estimates for subsets (built by random permutation) of experimental data (bootstrapping) using experimental and simulated basal clone sizes as input.
   - calculate-MLE-2D.m : function called to compute the maximum likelihood estimate (MLE; with 95% CI) on the SP-model parameters _rho_ and _r_ for the WT population.
   - calculate-MLE-3D.m : function called to compute the maximum likelihood estimate (MLE; with 95% CI) on the SP-model parameters _Delta_, _rho_ and _r_ for the Mutant population.

+- Plotting scripts:
   - plot-AvgCloneSize-experimental.m : computes and plots the average (basal or total) experimental clone sizes over time.
   - plot-AvgCloneSize-simulated.m : plots the average (basal or total) clone sizes over time from the SP-model simulations.
   - plot-CloneSizeDist.m : plots the (basal or total) clone size distributions at the different time points overlying simulation fits on experimental frequencies.
   - plot-FloatingClones-experimental.m : plots the percentage of floating clones over time from the experimental data.
   - plot-FloatingClones-simulated.m : plots the percentage of floating clones over time from the SP-model simulations.
   - plot-MLE-2D.m : plots a 2D histogram of the likelihood ratio (LR)-test value for the different parameter sets {_rho_, _r_} within the domain of explored parameter space (used for WT).
   - plot-MLE-3D.m : plots a 3D histogram of the likelihood ratio (LR)-test value for the different parameter sets {_Delta_, _rho_, _r_} within the domain of explored parameter space (used for Mutant).

+- Others:
   - SelectModelParamVal.m : allows loading specific parameter values of interest corresponding to MLE values found in the manuscript for WT or Mutant progenitors.
   - size2freq.m : calculates the frequency histogram (distribution) of experimental or simulated clone sizes from their individual sizes.
   - size2freqbinned.m : calculates the frequency histogram (distribution) for experimental or simulated clone sizes binned in categories increasing in size in powers of 2.
   - freq2squeeze.m : allows reassigning the few outlier clones into the maximum ordinary binned size category instead of discarding them.
   - logLike-calc.m : computes the log-Likelihood match of simulated vs. experimental clone size distributions.
   - subsampling-experim-clones.m : partitions experimental clones into random subsets (sampling by random permutation from the pool of experimental data), for the purpose of ensuring robustness in MLE calculations.
   - subsampling-simulated-clones.m : partitions simulated clones into random subsets (sampling by random permutation from the pool of simulated data), for the purpose of confidence interval calculations.
   - subsampling-clones-overtime.m : partitions simulated clones into random subsets (sampling by random permutation from the pool of simulated data), for the purpose of confidence interval calculations (alternative version).
   - rotateXLabels.m : allows rotating x-axis tick labels.
 Imported from MathWorks.
 See license details in: Ben Tordoff (2020). rotateXLabels( ax, angle, varargin ) (https://www.mathworks.com/matlabcentral/fileexchange/27812-rotatexlabels-ax-angle-varargin), MATLAB Central File Exchange.
 Retrieved July 6, 2020.

 - `Datasets` folder : contains experimental lineage tracing data and previously calculated log-likelihood values for a large collection of parameter values both for WT and mutant populations.